coder-forge/chain-forge/README.md

 language and technology evolve, new solutions and complexity will mean that new threats will be discoverd.

-Somebody could script calls to our `newChild` method of the `parent` contract, so to counter act this we will put that behind a login system.
-We want to give the organiser full control over their `child` contract.
+Somebody could script calls to our `newChild` method of the `Parent` contract, so to counter act this we will put that behind a login system.
+We want to give the organiser full control over their `Child` contract.
 If they want to script it for whatever reason then fine.
 Also we want the child contract to only be able to release funds to the organiser and no-one else.